paich64/C64MEGA65/README.md

 * You have no `*.crt` file loaded and have selected `Simulate cartridge` in the `Expansion Port` menu.

-* You have selected `Simulate 1750 REU 512KB` in the the `Expansion Port` menu.
+* You have selected `Simulate 1750 REU 512KB` in the `Expansion Port` menu.

 The reason for this is: Before the core attempts to load a program into the C64's memory, it resets the core.
 This is for your convenience so that you can load multiple programs in a row.
-But since cartriges are also started via a reset of the core, the three options above make sure that no cartridge is active.
+But since cartridges are also started via a reset of the core, the three options above make sure that no cartridge is active.